CupertinoAppBar

 Determines whether the app bar transitions between routes.

-route also contains a CupertinoAppBar
+destination route also contains a CupertinoAppBar or CupertinoSliverAppBar with

-set to True
+transition_between_routes set to True.

 This transition also occurs during edge back swipe gestures, mimicking native iOS behavior.